 This continuing series will explore environmental responsibility with sustainability-minded organizations across the economy.

-This conversation starts with the strategy to grow carton recycling, and touches on post-consumer cartons as a valuable commodity, sustainability in the carton industry, even robotics.
+This conversation starts with the strategy to grow carton recycling, and touches on recycled cartons as a valuable commodity, sustainability in the carton industry, even robotics.
 Scott is also Circular Economy Expert for the U.S. and Canada at Tetra Pak, a world leader in packaging and food processing.

 The Carton Council is all about growing carton recycling

 - Formed in 2009 by four leading carton manufacturers: Elopak, Evergreen Packaging, SIG Combibloc, and Tetra Pak.

 - By promoting recycling technology and local collection programs, and growing awareness that cartons are recyclable, Carton Council works to limit the number of cartons that become landfill or end up as litter.

 - Focus on gable top cartons (for milk, cream, juice and other refrigerated liquids) and aseptic cartons (for soup, broth, beans, wine and various foods not refrigerated in stores).

 How did the Carton Council help to more than triple access to carton recycling, from 18% of American households ten years ago to 62% today?

 The Carton Council came together in 2009 to develop a strategy to expand carton recycling across the four main links in the carton recycling value chain: